Labcorp Holdings Inc.

 LH

-Laboratory Corporation of America Holdings (LH) operates in the medical laboratory services industry.
+Laboratory Corporation of America Holdings (Labcorp) is a leading global life sciences company operating in the medical laboratories sector.

 Analyzed by Rockflow Bobby Quantitative Model ✓ Updated Daily